 Modifying Divorce Decrees

 There are situations that will require a family to return to court to resolve legal issues arising long after the initial divorce or custody order is finalized.
 A change in employment, proposed move out of state, remarriage, or another matter may significantly impact the usability of the existing court order or agreement.
-Moorestown and Mount Holly child support modification attorney Michael J. Stein has more than 10 years of experience guiding South Jersey families through post-divorce modifications of custody, support, and other matters.
+Moorestown and Mount Holly child support modification attorney Michael J. Stein Attorney At Law has more than 10 years of experience guiding South Jersey families through post-divorce modifications of custody, support, and other matters.

 Modifying Court Orders in New Jersey to Reflect the Needs of Your Family

 In New Jersey, a change in an existing court order or agreement is called a post-judgment modification.
 Our South Jersey law firm is equipped to represent clients throughout New Jersey in all types of post-judgment modifications, including:

 - Child support modifications: An increase or decrease in child support obligations may be warranted in situations where either parent’s income has significantly increased or decreased, where the parenting schedule has significantly changed, where the child has reached the age of majority, or where there is any other significant change in financial circumstance.

 - Spousal support/alimony modification: A change in the situation that affects an ex-spouse’s ability to pay support or an ex-spouse’s need to receive support can result in a court-ordered modification of alimony/spousal support.
 The court considers a number of factors in order to determine if a significant change in circumstances warrants a modification of the existing order.
 This could involve a supported spouse becoming self-supporting or remarrying, a supporting spouse’s retirement or disability, or either spouse’s change in income or health situation.